 Lead-cooled Fast Reactors (LFR) are rather new concepts which have gathered increasing international attention after the Generation-IV International Forum (GIF) selected them as promising candidates for a new generation of nuclear energy systems.
 However, very limited operating experience exists to support the design, verification and licensing of LFRs and especially of the LFR core design.

-Under the guidance of the OECD NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS), the OECD NEA Expert Group on Physics of Reactor Systems (EGPRS ) is mandated to provide expert advice to the nuclear and accelerator community on the development needs in the domain of neutronics, radiation transport, reactor physics and nuclear fuel feedback along with uncertainty analysis of present and future nuclear power systems.
-EGPRS is currently monitoring benchmarks related to light-water cooled, molten-salt, sodium-cooled, and gas-cooled reactor systems and there is large interest to also address lead-cooled fast reactors.
+Under the guidance of the OECD NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS), the OECD NEA Expert Group on Physics of Reactor Systems (EGPRS ) and the OECD NEA Expert Group on Expert Group on Reactor Core Thermal-Hydraulics and Mechanics (EGTHM) are mandated to provide expert advice to the WPRS and the nuclear community on the development needs in the domain of neutronics, radiation transport, reactor physics and nuclear fuel feedback along with uncertainty analysis, and on multi-scale core thermal-hydraulics modelling and simulation of existing and proposed nuclear reactor systems.

 The Advanced LFR European Demonstrator (ALFRED) is assumed as reference system for the LFR physics benchmark exercise.
 The ALFRED design is being carried out by the Fostering ALFRED Construction (FALCON) International Consortium, signed by Ansaldo Nucleare (IT), ENEA (IT) and RATEN-ICN (RO).
 Links with ENEA – the organisation responsible within FALCON for the core design of ALFRED – secure access to all the required information for the participants to the benchmark exercise.